emqx/emqx-docs/en_US/modules/presence.md

-# Online and Offline notification
+# Online and Offline Notification
 EMQX online and offline system message notification function automatically sends a system topic message when the client connection is successful or the client is disconnected, and EMQX turns on the online and offline notification module by default.

 ## Create module